evergreen-ci/certdepot/README.md

 CertDepot is based off [certstrap](https://github.com/square/certstrap) by Square.
 This project heavily depends certstrap by expanding its capabilties.

 ## Tests
 To run tests simply run `make test` from the root directory of the project.
-The implementation is of
+The tests require a local mongod to be running.